akhenakh/dico/README.md

 * errors explanation
 * the continue in _validate_fields does not show up in coverage
 * documentation for ValidationException on save()
+* in _apply_filters if call directly a callable not in a list arg error

 ## Differences with dictshield
-* dictshield raise ValueError at object creation if the data does not match the field, makes validate useless
+* dictshield raise ValueError while setting a property on a document if the data does not match the field, makes validate() useless